spiderspace/mutable/README.md

 but I'm no longer updating it.

 - usecases with `immutable` enabled:
-  - `WeakMap` and similar mutable objects in reactive stores
+  - `WeakMap` and similar mutable unclonable objects in stores
-  - large maps and arrays of stores (client-side indexes of reactive backend state)
+  - large mutable maps, arrays, and other collections (often containing stores, like for client-side indexes of reactive backend state)
 - implementations
   - [`mutable`](/src/lib/mutable.ts),
     that wraps every store change in a new object reference as a `value` property